abloom/traffic-light-slides/views/notes.md

     do to control the lights is insert a switch into the line.
 Thats where relays come in.
 They're just voltage controlled switches.

-    When working with a relay a few resistors and a diode are needed to protect the microcontroller, nothing complicated.
+11. When working with a relay a few resistors a transistor and a diode are needed to protect the microcontroller, nothing complicated.
 Google it or talk to me after.

-11. All kinds of expansion boards already exist.
+12. All kinds of expansion boards already exist.
 Motor controls, LCDs, network adapters, even wireless mesh network systems.

-12. In the Arduino world they refer to programs as sketches.
+13. In the Arduino world they refer to programs as sketches.
 They use a simplified version of C++.
 Here's the bootstrapping code for the traffic light.
 The bulk of the logic in the program is reading messages off the serial port.
 The animations are all pretty static.

-13. No one wants to sit through a lecture on serial code.
+14. No one wants to sit through a lecture on serial code.
 I'd be happy to go over it with any of you after if you're curious to see how I attacked it.

     Before we proceed, who wants to see a demo?

-14. If you're not used to hacking on electronics the Arduino may only seem like a novelty, but if you think a little harder I bet you can come up with some great ideas.
+15. If you're not used to hacking on electronics the Arduino may only seem like a novelty, but if you think a little harder I bet you can come up with some great ideas.

-15. Here are just a few ways you folks might want to interract with an Arduino.
+16. Here are just a few ways you folks might want to interract with an Arduino.
 Processing and Max/MSP both support serial communication similar to what I just demonstrated.
 Wiring up buttons is straight forward, and most sensors are pretty trivial to connect, requiring very little extra hardware if any.

-16. I know a lot of you are musicians so you're probably familiar with MIDI and may even own some gear.
+17. I know a lot of you are musicians so you're probably familiar with MIDI and may even own some gear.
 Check out how simple it is to get an Arduino to act as a Controller or Synthesizer!

     The official MIDI library provides read and write functionality as well as a pass thru mode.
 The possibilities are almost endless.

-17. I'd love to help anybody here get started.
+18. I'd love to help anybody here get started.
 I've got a decent electronics education and can fake my way through enough of it to hopefully not burn my house down.
 If you've got any ideas you want to discuss let me know.